A writer’s research capabilities are in a golden era right now.

 I’ve always assumed good research is the hallmark of a well-written book.

-Isn’t making use of all the research capabilities out there a part of my job?
+Isn’t using all the research capabilities out there part of my job?

 I shrugged and laughed, “Six years of reading, research, and writing.”